Q: I’m turning 65 this year. How does this impact my FPS medical coverage?

 Q: I’m expecting a child.
 How do I add the new baby to my health insurance?

-A: As soon as the baby is born, you must contact the Benefits Department via email with the following information about the baby:
+A: As soon as the baby is born, you must contact the Benefits Department.
+You may complete and return the Add Baby Request Form or email the Benefits Department with the following information about the baby:

 - Date of birth